Alex-Jay/k-arnage_2d_sfml_game/README.md

  - Add teleporting functionality (*Power-up*).
  - Record and/or source audio effects and background music.
  - **More to be added.**

+### Specification
+ - Keyboard and/or Xbox controller input.
+ - **States & Menus**.
+The game should have discrete states such as a Titlestate, Menustate, Gameoverstate.
+These states should contain interactive menus.
+ - **Sprites and animation**.
+You are not required to build custom resources – feel free to use openly available graphical resources available online and mentioned in the slides.
+ - **Collision detection and physics**.
+When players or objects collide with the edges of the world or solid objects you should deal with this appropriately.
+ - **Shaders**.
+You should improve the look and feel of your game by using shaders.
+ - **Music and sound effects**.
+You should have background music and in game sound effects.
+ - **The game should be fun to play.**
+ - Give an overview of all of the code with **particular emphasis on the code that you were responsible for writing**.
+The code should be **clearly commented with a comment at the start of each file to say who was involved in writing it** and a **comment at the start of each function to say who wrote it**.
+Use version control to track the development of the game and submit the link to your code repository.
+ - Discuss how you will make this a networked game.

 *If you have any further requests or proposals, don't be stumbled to contact us, we love socialising <3.*